vincentarelbundock/modelsummary/README.md

 * Reliability
     - `gtsummary` is developed using a suite of unit tests.
 It (probably) won't break.
 * Simplicity
-    - By using the `broom` and `gt` package for key operations, `gtsummary` has a massively simplified codebase.
+    - By using the `broom` and `gt` packages for key operations, `gtsummary` has a massively simplified codebase.
 This should improve long term code maintainability, and allow contributors to participate through GitHub.

+Yes, that spells CFITCRS!

 # Table of contents